 - We will communicate a Decision to the Parties according to paragraph 17 of the Procedure and will publish all Decisions in full on our web site.

 - Fees are payable by the Complainant or otherwise according to paragraph 21 of the Procedure only if an acceptable resolution has not been reached by Informal Mediation and once we have notified the Parties that an Expert is to be appointed.

 - Neither we nor our directors, officers, employees or servants nor any Expert shall be liable to a party for anything done or omitted in connection with any proceedings under the Dispute Resolution Service unless the act or omission is shown to have been in bad faith.

 Appeal and Availability of Court Proceedings

 - Either Party will have the right to appeal a Decision under paragraph 18 of the Procedure.
-The appeal panel will consider appeals both on the basis that a matter be re-examined on the facts, and that procedure has not been correctly followed.
+The appeal panel will consider appeals both on the basis that a matter is re-examined on the facts, and that procedure has not been correctly followed.

 - We may refer questions of interpretation of the Policy and Procedure to the appeal panel.
 Any decision rendered as a result of our referral will not affect any Decision previously made under the Dispute Resolution Service.

 - We will publish decisions of the appeal panel.
-Appeal decisions will not have precedent value, but will be of persuasive value to Experts in future decisions.
+Appeal decisions will not have precedent value but will be of persuasive value to Experts in future decisions.